GittyBittyLitty/OpenEPaper/misc/FAQ.md

 ### How can I import a tagDB (after update or new installation)
  * Overwrite `tagDB.json` inside the `current` folder
  * Reboot the AP (by power cycling or physical reboot button, do not use the reboot option in the website because that will save the current DB first)

+### Whay does the tag react slowly?
+How does the timing of the tag communication works?
+See [[Timing of the tags|tag-protocol-timing]] for an explanation of the way the tag communicates with an Access Point.